AI-QL/tuui/README.md

 You can also check the documentation of the current project in sections: [Getting Started](docs/src/en/installation-and-build/getting-started.md) | [快速入门](/docs/src/zhHans/installation-and-build/getting-started.md)

+You can also ask the AI directly about project-related questions: [TUUI@DeepWiki](https://deepwiki.com/AI-QL/tuui)

 For features related to MCP, you'll need to set up your own LLM backend that supports tool calls.

 For guidance on configuring the LLM, refer to the template(i.e.: Qwen):